 - The first step of this process is to decide which round of MBA application you are targeting.
 Take a look at the table below to understand better.

-Let me take the example for Round 1 of the MBA application to explain ‘thinking backward’ approach to finding your suitable GMAT test date.
+Let me take the example for Round 1 of the MBA application to explain ‘looking backward’ approach to finding your suitable GMAT test date.

 1. The Round 1 application deadlines for most B-schools fall in September or October.
 Hence, consider this date as a reference point.